 By September 15, students choosing the MRP course must ensure that they have completed a draft outline for their MRP.
 It must be at least 2-3 pages in length, and must indicate the topic, the proposed argument, a point-form outline of the subjects to be covered in the paper, and a list of at least ten academic sources.
 A copy must also be submitted to the MPPAL graduate program office.

 If the proposed research involves interviews with human participants, the appropriate forms for York University's research ethics approval must be received prior to finalizing the outline/proposal and before students commence their research.
 The research ethics approval process may take several weeks.
 Applications for MRP related research ethics approval are reviewed "in house" by a committee of MPPAL professors.

 The student must submit the approved MRP outline - including all ethics forms if applicable - to the MPPAL graduate office ((for approval by the SPPA Ethics Committee) by October 15.
 This indicates that the supervisor has approved the outline.
 If the topic changes or if the outline changes substantially, the student must submit a new MRP form to the MPPAL graduate program office, which must be signed by the supervisor again, along with the approved outline.

-Finally, students have the option to orally present the findings of their MRP at a day-long workshop that will normally occur between July 15 and July 30 of the student's final year.
-Individual presentations, including discussion, will be about 20 minutes in length, and will be attended by members of supervisory committees, GPD, and invited guests (including fellow students and other faculty members).
+Finally, students have the option to orally present the findings of their MRP at a day-long workshop of the student's final year.
+Individual MRP presentations, including discussion, will be about 20 minutes in length, and will be attended by members of supervisory committees, GPD, and invited guests (including fellow students and other faculty members).
 Note that this option is selected by the student and their supervisor, wherein the supervisor informs the GPD and GPA, who will then book a room and aid in distribution of invitation emails.